NexusBot-official/Nexus/TRADEMARKS.md

 ### 4. **Commercial Use Without Permission**

-- ❌ Selling "Sentinel" branded services
+- ❌ Selling "nexus" branded services
-- ❌ Using "Sentinel" in your company name
+- ❌ Using "nexus" in your company name
-- ❌ Using "Sentinel" to promote paid services
+- ❌ Using "nexus" to promote paid services
-- ❌ Trademark "Sentinel" yourself
+- ❌ Trademark "nexus" yourself

 ### 5. **Domain Names**

-- ❌ Registering domains containing "Sentinel"
+- ❌ Registering domains containing "nexus"
-- ❌ Using "Sentinel" in social media handles
+- ❌ Using "nexus" in social media handles
 - ❌ Creating "official-looking" domains

 ---